KyleMit/CodingEverything/posts/deselect-radio-button.md

 This screenshot should match your current browser (🤞), but if it doesn't - here's an [album of screenshots for different browsers](http://imgur.com/a/SB8rN).

+> **Note**: Of course, by the time you're opening up the developer tools, you can just edit the HTML directly, but this is a little more reusable.

+P
 <div><script>
 //http://stackoverflow.com/a/9851769/1366033
 var isFirefox = typeof InstallTrigger !== 'undefined';
 var isIE = /*@cc_on!@*/false || !!document.documentMode;
 var img = document.getElementById('browserInstructions');
 if (isFirefox) {
     img.src = 'https://i.imgur.com/xDodZUR.gif';
 } else if (isIE) {
     img.src = 'https://i.imgur.com/tgWvanJ.gif';
 }
 </script></div>

-> **Note**: Of course, by the time you're opening up the developer tools, you can just edit the HTML directly, but this is a little more reusable.